-- Get an NYU School of Medicine ID.
+- Get an NYU Grossman School of Medicine ID.
 A human resources representative can help you obtain yours.
-You should wear your ID card face up at all times when you’re on any NYU School of Medicine property.
+You should wear your ID card face up at all times when you’re on any NYU Langone property.
 If your ID card is not visible, a security guard may stop and question you.
 Your ID card is not transferable and remains school property.
 It is returned at the end of your appointment.

 - Sign up for benefits.
 A representative from our Benefits Services Department provides orientation on your benefits as a postdoc and provides enrollment materials.
 You must enroll within 30 days of the date listed on the benefits worksheet.
 Otherwise, you are enrolled in default coverage, which may not be your first choice and does not cover dependents.
 To speak with a member of the benefits services staff, contact human resources at 212-404-3928.

-- Get an NYU School of Medicine email address, which is required.
+- Get an NYU Langone email address, which is required.
 Our benefits services representatives can help as needed.

 - Sign up for the postdoc listserv, which keeps you up to date on important announcements, professional development and career opportunities, and special events.
 We encourage you to log into the postdoc community intranet using your Kerberos ID.
 There, you can find funding opportunities, grant templates, and more.